Key Takeaways

 Credential Harvesting is Their Aim in Zoom Phishing Attacks

-Similarly, hackers use a malicious link to redirect the victims to a fake login page that is hosted on a compromised server.
+Similarly, hackers use a malicious link to redirect victims to a fake login page hosted on a compromised server.
 The spoofed websites or email spoofing look very identical to the legitimate pages of Outlook and Microsoft Office 365.
 Therefore, it’s very easy for the victim to fall prey to it.

 Since the early summer of 2020, most of those imperfections have now been fixed or mitigated, but newer issues have arisen on occasion.